AndreKuratomi/finances_tables_to_db_and_mail/README.md

 With the 'raw_table/' folder emptied the application will look for the 2 base spreadsheets in <b>Client's data</b> folder again when manually restarted.
 These 2 may have updated or new data.
 If the new base spreadsheets contain new data the application already have files to compare what is new and what is not and feed the 'edited_table/''s spreadsheet, which is not deleted at the end of a process, with new data.

-When the month changes, there is another
+<h3>When the month changes:</h3>
+This application is designed to operate at the beggining and during the month.
+When it changes something else must be done: in the application's folder there is a file named "DELETE_ME_BEFORE_FIRST_MONTH_OPERATION.txt" that must be deleted before starting the first process of the month.
+Its deletion will delete all the application's tables and its reports.
+More about that in

 <br>

-## A brief description
+## A detailed description

 <h3>Summary process</h3>